sapcc/limes/docs/operators/config.md

 * `hierarchical`: This is the default distribution model, wherein quota is distributed to domains by the cloud admins (according to the `domain:{raise,raise_lowpriv,lower}` policies), and then the projects by the domain admins (according to the `project:{raise,raise_lowpriv,lower}` policies).
 Domains and projects start out at zero quota.
-* `centralized`: In this model, quota is directly given to projects by the cloud admins (according to the `project:{raise_centralized,lower_centralized}` policies).
-Projects start out at a generous default quota as configured by the Limes operator.
-The domain quota cannot be edited and is always reported equal to the projects quota.

 Resource-specific distribution models can be configured per resource in the `quota_distribution_configs[]` section.
 Each entry in this section can match multiple resources.
 Because the semantics of distribution models cross the boundaries of